elisacomposta/evogym/examples/README.md

 In this example, gifs are generated for the experiment `ga_walking_experiment` which contains robots trained in the `Walker-v0` environment.
 Gifs for the top `5` robots in each generation `i` will be generated and saved to `saved_data/all_media/ga_walking_experiment_gifs/generation_i`.

+## Plot exp
+This file allows to scan all the outputs of an already evaluated experiment, and generates data for possible plots.
+The plots can be generated using the file in [this repo](https://github.com/elisacomposta/soft-robot-evolution.git)

+The useful parameters to change are:
+* `exp_name`: name of the already made experiment
+* `pop_size`: size of the population used in the experiment
+* `max_evaluations`: value of _max_evaluations_ defined in the experiments

+The results are stored in the dir _saved_data/exp_name/plots/plot_data_.